 What is Microloan?

-It helps small businesses get fixed interest rate loans of up to S$100,000 that will help them fund the daily operations of their business.
+It helps SMEs get fixed interest rate loans of up to S$100,000 that will help them fund the daily operations of their business.

 Who is eligible?